balena-io/docs/pages/deployment/deployment.md

 Whenever you subsequently need to push code to your devices, simply run `git push resin master`.

+If you want to push a different local git branch to your resin.io fleet all you need to do is:
+`git push resin my-local-branch:master`

 ## Configuration

 ### Node Applications